 The one who's here out of total and complete desperation.

 I know there are more.
-But, for the sake of strategy, let’s focus on these three.
+But, for the sake of strategy, let's focus on these three.
 Do you think friendly faces and yummy pancakes are enough?
 Will their lifestyle of not being in church be broken by one positive hour?
-They may have spiritual impact and a change of heart, I’m not minimizing that at all.
+They may have a spiritual impact and a change of heart, I'm not minimizing that at all.
 But we are still talking about people with habits, jobs, hobbies, relationships, and the list goes on.